 - Kush, Cusco, Peru

 - Sergio Leds, Sao Paulo, Brazil

-My husband and I have been trained in the Amazon jungle by Master Shamans and we have been working with plant medicines for nearly 9 years.
-In countries where it is legally allowed, we offer private sessions for individuals, couples and small groups.
-These ceremonies are inclined towards therapeutic purpose and include integration sessions afterwards.
-If you are interested, please get in touch.
+I have been trained in the Amazon jungle by Master Shamans and have been working with plant medicines for 11 years now.
+In countries where it is legally allowed, I offer private sessions for individuals, couples and small groups.
+Due to my professional background, these ceremonies are inclined towards therapeutic purpose and include integration sessions afterwards.
+If you are interested in doing such deep and transformational work with me, please get in touch.